tildearrow/furnace/doc/7-systems/sgu.md

 # SGU-1

-a brand new sound chip that cherry-picks the best features of OPL/ESFM, OPM, SID, POKEY, and Paula, combining 4-operator FM synthesis with per-channel subtractive filtering and hardware sweeps.
+a new audio-synthesis hardware under development as part of the X65 Microcomputer Project. cherry-picks the best features of OPL/ESFM, OPM, SID, POKEY, and Paula, combining 4-operator FM synthesis with per-channel subtractive filtering and hardware sweeps.

+SGU-1 is implemented using a microcontroller paired with an audio CODEC chip.
+Together they generate a stereo 48 kHz I²S stream, which is converted to an analog stereo line-out signal.
+Contemporary audio-synthesis chips with advanced features are no longer manufactured, so creating our own solution was the only practical way to bring such capabilities to the X65.

 it has the following capabilities: